zazuko/fso-lod/doc/eCH0071/index.md

-# eCH0071 Important Classes & Attributes
+# eCH0071: Important Classes & Attributes

 Based on the XML eCH0071 vocabulary we defined some basic classes in RDF.
+Sample SPARQL queries can be found [here](sparql.md).

 ## Municipality